Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/raster/dataprep/index.rst

    :param nodata: Nodata value.
 The default is None.
    :type nodata: float, optional
    :param method: Mosaic method.
 Can be 'first', 'last', 'merge_min', 'merge_max' or
-                  'merge_median.
+                  'merge_median'.
 The default is 'first'.
    :type method: str, optional
    :param res: Output resolution.
 Can be a tuple.
 The default is None.
    :type res: float, optional